 What could I be charged with if I was caught with drugs and a gun on me?

 I had a client recently who was charged with a drug offense, but then also had a weapon in his possession at the time that he was charged with the drug offense.
 In Georgia, because he was charged with having possession of a weapon, that is an additional five-year sentence that has to be served consecutively to any other sentence; consecutively means after you serve the sentence in the drug charge, the firearms charge is tacked on.
 It’s a very significant charge because it has to be handled consecutively.

 If you are charged with a drug offense and also had a weapon on your person, please call us.
 We can help you early enough in your case and assist you in the best resolution possible.
 Please call us.

-Are you or a loved one in the process of a criminal defense case in Statesboro or Springfield and have questions about drug and gun possession in Georgia?
+Are you or a loved one in the process of a criminal defense case in Statesboro, Springfield, or Swainsboro and have questions about drug and gun possession in Georgia?
 Contact the experienced Georgia criminal defense attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.